 Your actual tour of Neuschwanstein Castle begins from the interior courtyard.
-There is still probably a delay until your tour time, so fill in time by visiting the Marienbrücke and taking photos from the popular look-out (see the top photo), then wander around the outside of Neuschwanstein Castle and the interior courtyard.
+If there is still time until your tour starts, fill in time by visiting the Marienbrücke and taking photos from the popular look-out (see the top photo), then wander around the outside of Neuschwanstein Castle and the interior courtyard.

 If your wait is even longer, it may be worthwhile having lunch first.
 There are multiple options down in the village (either sit down inside or simple take-away options outside).
-Alternatively, the restaurant just below the castle where the horse and card ride terminates is actually good value.
+Alternatively, the restaurant just below the castle where the horse and card ride terminates is reasonably priced.

 Returning to Munich from Neuschwanstein Castle

 To return to Munich, follow your journey in reverse.
 Return to the main road to catch the bus, then climb aboard a train at Füssen.
-Trains again depart each hour.
-If you have extra free time, it is well worthwhile wandering around the historic centre of this beautiful town.
+Trains again depart approximately hourly.
 Check out the time of return trains at the Deutsche Bahn website.